 Once issued, your Known Traveler Number (KTN) is valid for 5 years.
 You won’t receive a card to carry, but simply a letter with your KTN.
 Moving forward, you’ll need to provide this number when booking travel reservations.

 How to Get TSA Precheck and Global Entry for Free

 Several travel credit cards will reimburse your TSA PreCheck fees (and even Global Entry fees).
 For example, Chase Sapphire Reserve, Delta SkyMiles Platinum American Express Card, and Capital One Venture Card all offer reimbursement via a statement credit for TSA fees.

 Now that you have your Known Traveler Number (KTN), what happens next?

-Whenever you travel, you will want to make sure the airline you are flying has your KTN in advance and has it printed on your travel documents.
-If you are part of a frequent flier program, go into the airlines website and enter your KTN in their system.
+When you travel, you’ll want to make sure the airline you’re flying has your KTN in advance.
+It must be printed on your travel documents.
+If you belong to a frequent flier program, go on the airline’s website and enter your KTN in their system.

 TSA PreCheck is just one of four Trusted Traveler programs offered by the Department of Homeland Security.
 To find more information about the other programs such as Global Entry, you can read this comparison chart.

-Have you enrolled in TSA Pre Check?
-Do you think it is worth it?
+Have you thought about TSA PreCheck for kids?
+Do you think it’s worth it?

 So, now you know all the details about the updated policy on TSA PreCheck for kids and how to get your own membership.
 You’ll love the TSA PreCheck benefits!
 A faster precheck line means less of a headache on your way to your family vacation.

 Especially during a busy summer season, the last thing you and your kids want to worry about is congested airport security checkpoints!
 As TSA PreCheck passengers, you can skip the frustration of standard screening and get right to enjoying your travels!